 For this the coaches need to follow a few steps –

-Help executives to look into themselves to understand where they can unlock potential, and also able to see different perspectives and engage in their role as a worldwide leader with greater clarity and understanding.
+We, at Strengthscape, with our coaching programs, help executives to look into themselves to understand where they can unlock potential, and also able to see different perspectives and engage in their role as a worldwide leader with greater clarity and understanding.

 Cultural knowledge can be learned through coaching and increased cultural competence needs practice.
 Successful global leaders need a coach to practice with.
 Coaches accomplish this via a structured workout regimen which includes face-to-face meetings, regular coaching calls, video conferences, and email support.